tinysheep007/tinysheep007/README.md

 ## Hello!!! 😄

 Hi!
-I'm Peter Zhang, a masters of data science student in Upenn.
+I'm Peter Zhang, a masters of data science student in UPenn.
 I would love to built more useful products using machine learning and data science.
 I am still on the road to learn more about AI and excited to explore more of the unkown.

 ## Projects 🔭